ONGQ0019/TextExpert_Bot/README.md

 # TextExpert_Bot
 A telegram bot that allows users to convert images to text and paraphrase it.
-Supported Languages: En, Chi Here is an introductory video:
+Supported Languages: En, Chi.
+Here is an introductory video: